Mike Conaway: Tenure

 Conaway endorsed former Massachusetts Governor Mitt Romney for president in 2008.
 On May 13, 2016, Conaway endorsed the Republican presumptive nominee Donald Trump for president in the 2016 U.S. presidential election.

 In 2006, Conaway voted against extending the Voting Rights Act of 1965.

 Conaway served on committees of the National Republican Congressional Committee (NRCC), the campaign arm of the House Republican caucus.

 In January 2007, Conaway began chairing the three-member audit committee for the NRCC.
 By January 28, 2008, Conaway had uncovered a fraud, where hundreds of thousands of dollars were missing from NRCC bank accounts, and supposed annual audits on the NRCC books had actually not been performed since 2001.

 Conaway introduced legislation to extend and reform the federal tax credit to support wide scale commercial deployment of carbon capture and storage.

 Speaker Paul Ryan announced Conaway's new role as leader of the House Intelligence Committee in April 2017 after chairman Devin Nunes temporarily recused himself from investigations into Russian interference in the U.S. 2016 election.

 In February 2018, Conaway prevented efforts by the Democrats on the House Intelligence Committee to investigate financial links between Trump, his businesses, his family and Russian actors.
 Conaway prevented subpoenas for related bank records, Trump's tax returns and witnesses.
 Democrats on the committee had, for example, asked for subpoenas to Deutsche Bank, which the Trump Organization and Jared Kushner (Trump's son-in-law and senior White House advisor) have borrowed extensively from.

 In March 2018, Conaway laid out the findings of a report by the Republican members of the House Intelligence Committee.
 One of the findings was that the committee had found no evidence of collusion between Russia and the Trump campaign in the 2016 election; Democrats on the committee said that they had come to no such conclusion.
 A few days later, Conaway walked back that finding, saying "Our committee was not charged with answering the collusion idea".
 Asked why the committee drew a conclusion if it had not investigated the matter, Conaway denied that the committee had drawn a conclusion, "What we said is we found no evidence of it.
 That’s a different statement.
 We found no evidence of collusion."

-In December 2020, Conaway was one of 126 Republican members of the House of Representatives who signed an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden prevailed over incumbent Donald Trump.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of the election held by another state.